19 Best SEO Tools SEO Professionals Actually Use

-If you’re not yet using Google Search Console, it’s time to change your ways.
-It’s free to use and only takes a few minutes to setup, so don’t wait another day to get started.
+If you’re not using Google Search Console, it’s time to change your ways.
+It’s free to use, and only takes a few minutes to set up , so don’t wait another day to get started.

-Find and fix issues on your website with Ryte’s technical SEO analysis, and craft content both users and search engines will love with our extensive content optimization features.
-See your digital ROI rocket with a flawless website that is guaranteed to keep users engaged.
+Find and fix issues on your website with Ryte’s technical SEO analysis and craft content both users and search engines will love with our extensive content optimization features.
+See your digital ROI rocket with a flawless website guaranteed to keep users engaged.
 Sign up for a free Ryte account.

 Where is your site ranking for your target keywords?
 Are your rankings on the rise or fall?
-Rather than check manually, you can use a tool like SEMRush to do all the heavy lifting for you.
+Rather than manually check, you can use a tool like SEMRush to do all the heavy lifting.

-Also, SEMRush allows you to easily compare your website to any competitor, giving you a clear idea of how you stack up and the best ways to make up ground.
+Also, SEMRush lets you quickly compare your website to any competitor, giving you a clear idea of how you stack up and the best ways to make up ground.

 Do you often struggle to identify new keywords?
 Do you often wonder if a keyword has the potential to drive traffic?